beverleyappiatse/HayRajBev2/README.md

 This repository is structured following the TIER Protocol 4.0 to ensure transparency and reproducibility.
 It includes all code, data, documentation, and outputs used to complete this project.
 The major folders are:

-SCRIPTS/ – Contains all source code and scripts used for data processing, analysis, and visualization.
+SCRIPTS/ – Contains all source code and scripts used for data processing, analysis, and visualization

-DATA/ – Contains initial, cleaned, and processed datasets, along with metadata and data dictionaries.
+DATA/ – Contains initial, cleaned, and processed datasets, along with metadata and data dictionaries

-OUTPUT/ – Contains all generated figures, tables, and results from the analysis.
+OUTPUT/ – Contains all generated figures, tables, and results from the analysis

-LICENSE.md – Specifies the terms of use (MIT License by default).
+LICENSE.md – Specifies the terms of use (MIT License by default)

-README.md – Orientation and documentation for this repository.
+README.md – Orientation and documentation for this repository

 Section 1: Software and Platform